Fitness Equipment Reviews

 You get an upper and lower body workout that simultaneously uses your triceps, biceps, back, glutes, hamstrings, and quadriceps.
 No other machine works for so many muscle groups at the same time.

-Since you’re working so many parts of your body, you burn more calories in less time.
+You burn more calories in less time since you’re working so many parts of your body.
 And, if you go through the motions and let go of the handles, you can improve your balance and work your core.

 Buying such a large piece of fitness equipment can be daunting.
 There are many models to choose from and a lot of features to consider.